-In the anticipation of getting stronger tooth , milk teeth is offered to animals with strong teeth: rodents, squirrels,cats etc. But till today “Tooth mouse” remains the predominant animal-dental mascot.
+In the anticipation of getting a stronger tooth, milk teeth are offered to animals with strong teeth: rodents, squirrels, cats etc. But till today “Tooth mouse” remains the predominant animal-dental mascot.
 The tooth is offered to mouse accompanied by a prayer for the tooth.

 In France, the “buried” tooth under the pillow is collected by “La Petite Souris”, a little mouse who will exchange the tooth for money or candies.

-In Spain, it is the mouse named Ratoncito Perez who collects the tooth and leaves treasure.
+In Spain, it is the mouse named Ratoncito Perez who collects the tooth and leaves a treasure.

 In Argentina, children put their tooth in a glass of water.
 El Ratoncito comes to drink the water, takes the tooth, and leaves treasure behind in the glass.

 In Mexico, Guatemala, Columbia, and Venezuela, El Ratón, the magic mouse, take tooth away.

 In South Africa, the tooth is placed in a slipper and a mouse takes it and leaves a gift in its place.